Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Related Work

-Widely used vision and language datasets for referring expression and image caption generation, such as COCO \cite{lin_microsoft_2015-1}, RefCOCO \cite{kazemzadeh_referitgame_2014, yu_modeling_2016} and VisualGenome \cite{krishna_visual_2016}, lack annotations for object-scene relatedness and do not enable research on semantic violations in scenes.
-A number of scene violation datasets have been created within the vision community.
-Prominent examples include ObjAct \cite{shir_you_2021}, Event Task \cite{dresang_semantic_2019}, Out-of-Context \cite{bomatter_when_2021}, Cut-and-paste dataset \cite{yun_cut-and-paste_2021}, and SCEGRAM \cite{SCEGRAMAI}.
+\paragraph{Datasets} Widely used vision and language datasets for referring expression and image caption generation, such as COCO \cite{lin_microsoft_2015-1}, RefCOCO \cite{kazemzadeh_referitgame_2014, Yu2016} and VisualGenome \cite{krishna_visual_2016}, lack annotations for object-scene relatedness.
+Scene violation datasets created within the vision community include ObjAct \cite{shir_you_2021}, Event Task \cite{dresang_semantic_2019}, Out-of-Context \cite{bomatter_when_2021}, Cut-and-paste dataset \cite{yun_cut-and-paste_2021}, and SCEGRAM \cite{SCEGRAMAI}.
 However, these datasets tend to be relatively small-scale and do not incorporate degrees of semantic violation or occlusion.
 In this work, we present a new, large-scale dataset for semantic violations in visual scenes, building on existing resources such as COCO-Search18 \cite{chen_coco-search18_2021}, THINGSPlus \cite{hebart_things_2019, stoinski_thingsplus_2023} and SUN \cite{xiao_sun_2010}.
+Most related to our work are two recent and concurrently released datasets: VISIONS~\cite[][further described in \S~\ref{dataset}]{allegretti_visual_2025} incorporates semantic and spatial violations but remains small in scale (1,136 images), providing a single incongruent manipulation per scene.
+COinCO~\cite{yang_common_2025} introduces one inpainted object replacement per image and adopts a binary notion of contextual fit based on judgements generated with Molmo \cite{deitke2024molmopixmoopenweights}.
+In contrast, COOCo offers multiple controlled variants of each scene by systematically modulating object–scene relatedness on a continuous scale, enabling finer semantic manipulation than prior datasets.
+We also evaluate on VISIONS because it is fully human-validated, provides a continuous object-scene relatedness measure, and includes modal object names.